-Then individual observations and groups of observations are rejected.
+This is a very well behaved data set ignoring the 3 days where there was inadequate nitrogen flow.
+Only a few points required editing.
 The criteria here is usually spikes in temperature, particularly where the temperature warms sharply.
 This normally implies some sort of flow problem, beyond what the water flow sensor is reporting.
 Salinity spikes also show flow and bubble problems, and that variable is used in a decision to reject observations.
-Of the 9,460 observations of seawater $pCO_2$ we rejected 1,057, leaving 8,403 valid observations.
-One salinity observation was also rejected after all other editing steps.
+Of the 9,005 observations of seawater $pCO_2$ we rejected 1,453, which leaves 7,552 valid observations.
 The program editpco2.prg performs this editing operation.

-To create a 0003sfc.dbf surface format file, we use only ACCEPTED pCO2 values, but ALL the data are retained in the pco2data.dbf database in the subdirectory: \NBPALMER\NBP00\3\SURFACE\PCO2DATA.
-We add Thermosalinograph temperature and salinity from the pco2data file, then the ship's barometric pressure (from JGxxx.dat) files, and estimate the air value from the Keeling South Pole database (as explained under 1-d) AIR data.
-The program make0003.prg performs this process.
+To create a 0005sfc.dbf surface format file, we use only ACCEPTED pCO2 values, but ALL the data are retained in the pco2data.dbf database in the subdirectory: \NBPALMER\NBP00\4\SURFACE\PCO2DATA.
+We add Thermosalinograph salinity and the ship's barometric pressure (from JGxxx.dat) files, and estimate the air value from the GlobalView CO2 South Pole database (as explained under 1-d) AIR data).